krisxoofoo/XooFoo/xoops/themes/interface_publique/morphogenesis_3.x/trunk/docs/readme.txt

 Installation:
-Decompress the file and upload the whole of the files and files directly to the root of your site
+Decompress the file and upload the whole of the files and files directly to the root of your site NOTE 1 : To take advantage of the opportunity to add blocks in the footer, you must save the file "function.block.php" in yourSite/class/smarty/xoops_plugins/
+NOTE 2 : To enjoy the possibility of adding an insert content in the header in home page, you must verify or fill the following line in the file xo_homepage.html: <{if !$xoops_isuser && $smarty.server.PHP_SELF=='/index.php'}>
+- If your site is at the root of the server, put '/index.php',
+- If '/foldername/index.php'
+- If you have difficulty finding the path, add <{$smarty.server.PHP_SELF}> first line of this file and the information displayed, then remove the line and comments on issues of security

 /**** Versão de Portugues ****/